 Atlanta, Georgia 30350 (770) 396-3898

 Verification of program accreditation can be found at http://www.council.org/

-submitted, application documents become the property of Beck and will not be
+Once submitted, application documents become the property of Beck and will not be returned.

-Clinical Information - Clinical experiences are completed at hospitals/clinical facilities throughout Randolph/Monroe/St. Clair Counties.
-Students begin clinical experience in the second Block of instruction and every Block throughout the remainder of the program.
+Clinical Information - Clinical experiences are completed at hospitals/clinical facilities throughout Clinton/Randolph/Monroe/St. Clair Counties.
+Students begin clinical experience in the first term of instruction and every term throughout the remainder of the program.
 Background checks and drug testing are required prior to clinical experience.
 Specific Clinical placement cannot be guaranteed.